denoland/std/README.md

 package must go through the following steps to achieve stabilization:

 1. Publish version 1.0.0-rc.1 once meeting the following requirements:
    1. Approved by at least 2 maintainers.
-There must be consensus that the API design is satisfactory and unlikely to change in the future.
+There must be consensus that the design, documentation and implementation of the package are good and that it is unlikely to undergo breaking changes in the future.
    1. 100% documented, passing `deno doc --lint` checks and adhering to the [documentation guidelines](https://github.com/denoland/deno_std/blob/main/.github/CONTRIBUTING.md#documentation).
    1. Maximum possible test coverage